-My woodcock season opens right about now.
+My woodcock-watching season opens right about now.
 The landscape is colorless, trees are still black skeletons, but these little birds are seemingly celebrating the coming of spring with a sky dance that few hunters ever witness.
 The performance may begin as early as February in some places, as late as May in others.
 Completing their night flights from the south where they overwintered, woodcock seek out hillside pastures or abandoned fields rimmed by woodland and studded with alders, cedars, or thornapples.
 Here the male—probably hatched in this very place a year or two before—stakes his claim and begins a search for a mate.
 But it doesn’t come without some effort.

 The opening act begins at dusk with the male making what is typically described as a series of distinct nasal peeent sounds (to me the call is more a raspy bzeeent, similar to the nighthawk’s), spaced five or six seconds apart.
 This serves to notify and attract any potential mates in the area.
 The call is first made from the ground, before the stiletto-beaked male makes a somewhat belabored liftoff, flying just 20 to 30 feet above the field, then pumping its wings to move skyward.